 As it turned out soon after closing yesterday's blog entry The Chef and I agreed that we didn't want to stay on the freebie car park and risk the Neanderthals kicking off with their noise and music and decided to move on.

 It didn't take too long to prepare the vehicle and then we were away.
 The satnav told me it was a three and a half hour drive to our next destination, but given that we set out at about 19:00 it was unreasonable to expect us to get there in one hit.
 As it was, we did half the journey, stopping at a Truck-Stop just before we were to turn south towards Malaga.

 The journey was a little bit hairy as I had failed to dump my waste water before we set out.
 I had identified a suitable drain earlier in the day, but just plain forgot to do it.
 This meant I had more weight than I wanted at the rear, coupled with the problem of driving directly in to a bright, low setting sun, with a very dirty bug-encrusted windscreen, made worse by my trying to clean it with the wipers which resulted in my having a smeared, bug-encrusted windscreen.

 After the previous evening our overnight stay, was, by comparison, a very peaceful night.

 This morning we used up much of the remaining water by having a lovely hot shower.
 I did intend to have a wet shave under it, but having asked The Chef to pass me in my razor I forgot the shaving foam and so the effort was not entirely successful.

-The added bonus before we set off was that there was a drain close by and after a bit of manoeuvring I managed to get the dump valve over the drain, and that was it - all gone.
+The added bonus before we set off was that there was a drain close by and after a bit of manoeuvring I managed to get the grey water dump valve over the drain, and that was it - all gone.

 On arrival The Chef booked us in for two nights.
 Our thinking was to get settled today, then tomorrow to be a bit of a chores day getting all the washing etc done.
 After that we were hoping to 'wild camp' for three nights down by the beach.